Azure/azure-sdk-for-net/README.md

 ## Requirements

 - Windows Azure Subscription: To call Windows Azure services, you need to first [create an account](https://account.windowsazure.com/Home/Index).
-Free trial subscriptions are available.
+Sign up for a free trial or use your MSDN subscriber benefits.
 - Hosting: To host your .NET code in Windows Azure, you additionally need to download the full Windows Azure SDK for .NET - which includes packaging, emulation, and deployment tools, or use Windows Azure Web Sites to deploy ASP.NET web applications.